An updated version of this article is now available here.

 Now, I’m not saying that discussing your RL isn’t allowed – the kind of music you like, the books, films and art you like, the jokes you tell, the quips you make, what you think and say – they are all part of you as a person and they are shared between RL and SL.
 But what I’m trying to convey is a separation between the personality that is “you” and the physical container for it.

 If you think about this, it’s not such an unreasonable supposition.
 If you look around SL you will very rarely see a person in a wheelchair, or someone walking with the aid of a stick, or bed-ridden.
 Why would someone choose to limit themselves in SL when it gives them opportunities to enjoy things in SL that are denied to them in real life?
 I’d venture to suggest that there is simply no need to carry over that attribute of their real life body into SL unless, for whatever reason or agenda, they chose to do so.
-And, somewhat controversially, I’d say the same for someone’s physical gender; I have several transgender friends in SL who I consider to be totally female despite the roll of the dice they got in real life.
+And I’d say the same for someone’s physical sex too; I have several transgender friends who I consider to be cis female in SL regardless of the roll of the dice they got in real life.